i2000s/en/_posts/2017-05-24-using-git-to-collaborate-with-people-who-dont-use-git.md

 After all of these initialization settings, one can use bash scripts to automate daily updates and synchronize changes to the remote repo.
 The submodule is now used as a subfolder as well as an independent Git repo in the paper repo, and all changes from the submodule can be pushed to the `Archive` repo and should also be recorded in the paper repo for new changes in the submodule as well.
-The command to fetch and merge submodule changes from the remote reads
+The command to fetch and merge submodule changes from the remote is
 ```
 git submodule update --remote --merge
 ```